Maria Makino

 Maria Makino (牧野真莉愛, Makino Maria) (born February 2, 2001) is a Japanese pop singer, dancer and model.
-She is a 12th generation member of Japanese girl group Morning Musume.
+She is a 12th generation member and Sub-Leader of Japanese girl group Morning Musume.

 Biography

 Makino joined Hello Pro Kenshusei on November 1, 2012, the news was later made public by Hello Project on November 20.
 She was admitted to Hello Project's biggest group Morning Musume in 2014.

 Overview

 In summer 2014, Maria auditioned for the Morning Musume '14 (Golden) Audition! for an opportunity to join Morning Musume '14 and successfully passed.
 She was introduced as a 12th generation member during Morning Musume '14's concert at Nippon Budokan on September 30, alongside Haruna Ogata, Miki Nonaka and Akane Haga, effectively leaving Hello Pro Kenshusei the same day.